thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 </div>
 ```

 Thinking about a user interface as a component hierarchy is incredibly powerful because it mirrors the hierarchical nature of the DOM.
 And although components have a fair number of moving parts, they're incredibly fun to use once you get the hang of React.
+The goal of this article is to expose you to all the moving parts of React.
+Don't expect everything about React to click by the end.
+In upcoming articles, you'll dive deeper into each moving part one at a time.

 ### One-way data binding